-DEHY 2601,00B; Table Clinic.
+DHHY 2601.00B: Table Clinic.
 Second Year Students will prepare and present a table clinic on a topic they have chosen.
 The topic may be based on an aspect of clinical practice or on a research project that the student has completed.
-The presentation is graded on a pass/fail basis and is also judged for prizes during a public presentation.
+The table clinic is graded on a pass/fall basis and the presentation is judged for prizes during public presentation.

-In addition to the courses listed, students are required to obtain a certificate in First Aid (St. John Ambulance) and to be re-certified in CPR.
+In addition to the classes listed, students are required to obtain a certificate in First Aid (St. John Ambulance) and to be re-certified in CPR.

-School of Dental Hygiene Scholarships, Awards, and Bursaries
+School of Dental Hygiene Scholarships, Awards and Bursaries

-In course Scholarships in Dental Hygiene
+In-Course Scholarships in Dental Hygiene